 The ‘Center for Investigating Healthy Minds’ website includes resources to explore current research on mindfulness, compassion, and related topics.

-Free Mindfulness Resources at the Free Mindfulness Project
+Free Mindfulness Resources at the Free Mindfulness Project on YouTube

 The Headspace website provides you with the opportunity to learn meditation techniques via online resources, which are also available in an app.
 There is an animation to illustrate how it works and the website has information about the science of mindfulness and an informative blog.

 Be Mindful Online Course

 Be Mindful is part of the Wellmind Health family and their 'Mindful Pathway' online course was created so that anyone, anywhere, can easily and effectively learn to practise mindfulness in daily life and enjoy the benefits.
 The course is designed to be followed over a 4 week period and there is a video and free introduction on their website to help you decide if this approach is the right one for you.

 Mark Williams, Professor of Clinical Psychology at the Oxford Mindfulness Centre, outlines the benefits of Mindfulness for mental wellbeing on the NHS website.
 The website includes a 'mood self-assessment' quiz to help you reflect on your feelings and point you in the right direction for advice and information.

 This site features an online magazine with articles and posts about mindfulness which you can subscribe to for free.
 It also has a resources section with free downloadable mindfulness exercises.